 - Statement of Faith

-- Completed Personal Information Form (PIF) (not yet submitted to Church Leadership Connection)
+- Completed Personal Information Form (PIF) which includes your Statement of Faith (not yet submitted to Church Leadership Connection)

-- A 3,000-character summary of the Candidate’s understanding of:
+- Statement of Faith is a 3,000-character summary of the Candidate’s understanding of the following Reformed doctrines:

 - God and Trinity